tevador/polyseed/README.md

 * 16 mnemonic words (36% shorter than the original 25-word seed)
 * embedded wallet birthday to optimize restoring from the seed
 * supports encryption by a passphrase
-* 4 bits reserved for future updates
+* can store up to 3 custom bits
-* advanced checksum based on a Reed-Solomon linear code
+* advanced checksum based on a polynomial code
 * seeds are incompatible between different coins

 Supported languages: